 *Other common uses of the product may not be in the same quantity or concentration.

 To alleviate concerns about chemical constituents, Chesapeake supports and is actively participating in the public disclosure of fracing ingredients used in our operations.
-Chesapeake voluntarily discloses our frac fluids through the Ground Water Protection Council/Interstate Oil and Gas Compact Commission’s disclosure website, www.fracfocus.org.
-In addition, where required by law, we report these ingredients to all of the appropriate state agencies.
+Where required, we report these ingredients to all of the appropriate state agencies.
+In the absence of a state disclosure requirement, Chesapeake makes public disclosure of our frac fluids through the Ground Water Protection Council/Interstate Oil and Gas Compact Commission’s disclosure website, www.fracfocus.org.

-Chesapeake’s Green Frac® program founded in October 2009 to evaluate the types of additives typically used in the process of fracing and to determine their environmental friendliness.
+Chesapeake’s Green Frac® program was founded in October 2009 to evaluate the types of additives typically used in the process of hydraulic fracturing and to determine their environmental friendliness.
 After evaluations are completed, Green Frac calls for the elimination of any additive not critical to the successful completion of the well and determines if greener alternatives are available for all essential additives.

 Learn more about Chesapeake’s Green Frac program.